12 Step Program

 The 12 step program was started by the founders of Alcoholics Anonymous in 1935.
 The program is well-known and a widely used treatment approach throughout the world.
 Because of its varied success the 12 steps have been used to address and manage many other life-controlling issues and addictions other than chemical dependency.
 Also see Christian Based 12 step program Celebrate Recovery

 The substance abuse groups also include Cocaine Anonymous and Narcotics Anonymous.
 The 12 steps of Alcoholics Anonymous are proponents of the "disease concept", and maintain that addiction is a disease which can be managed through adherence to the program.
 A popular saying within AA and NA communities is that, it works if you work it.
 Which also indicates that if one does the program halfheartedly, it probably won't work.
 Overall, the program has had varied success for those willing to diligently work the steps.
 The basis and foundation for the program is putting faith in God, however, the god of your choosing; But if you pick the wrong god there won't be much power to heal in that, will there?
-The Spiritual Battle of Addiction

 The 12 step program involves addicts admitting they are powerless over their addiction and that their lives have become unmanageable.
 Also they are encouraged to put their faith in a higher power, one greater than themselves and be willing to make amends to God and all who they have done wrong whenever safe and possible to do so.